Krzysztof-Antosik/Two-Direction-Sticky-Sidebar/README.md

 You can view the full changelog [here](CHANGELOG.md).

 ### Recent Updates
+- **[1.7.1] - 2024-11-22**
+  - In some cases, the two-way sticky sidebar would not start automatically.
+This has been fixed.

 - **[1.7] - 2024-11-22**
   - Added mobile optimization for sticky behavior.
   - Fixed style persistence issues on mobile.